Back to overview

 What does the YBC do?

-For the past 70 years, the YBC and its members have been representing, supporting and helping barristers with their professional development.
+For more than 70 years, the YBC and its members have been representing, supporting and helping barristers with their professional development.

 Representation

-The YBC liaise with stakeholders and others, such as the government and MPs, to promote new barristers’ interests and advocate on their behalf.
-For example, the YBC was part of the negotiating team that secured an uplift on the Magistrates’ Court Protocol for the Greater London area.
-The YBC was also involved in developing the Bar Council’s strategy for pressing the government for financial support during the coronavirus pandemic.
+The YBC liaise with stakeholders such as the government to promote barristers’ interests and advocate on their behalf.
+For example, the YBC was part of the negotiating team that secured an uplift on the Magistrates’ Court Protocol for the Greater London area, and during the pandemic, the YBC was involved in developing the Bar Council’s strategy for pressing the government for financial support.

 Support

-The Starting at the Bar guide, written by barristers for barristers, contains all the information to help barristers manage their finances, work allocation and more.
-For more information on the support available to the Young Bar, head over to the Bar Council website.
+The Starting at the Bar guide, written by the young barristers on the YBC for barristers at the beginning of their careers, has all the information newly qualified barristers need, such as how to manage their finances, work allocation and more.
+For more information on the support available to the young Bar, head over to the Bar Council website.

 Help young barristers build a thriving practice

-When it comes to the latter, the YBC’s international professional and legal development grants programme offers barristers the chance to apply for part funding for overseas programmes, so they can take part in initiatives that offer them a global perspective on legal issues and help them thrive in an increasingly competitive legal market.
+The YBC’s international professional and legal development grants programme offers barristers the chance to apply for funding for overseas programmes, so they can take part in initiatives that offer them a global perspective on legal issues and help them to thrive in an increasingly competitive legal market.

 Another of the YBC’s international initiatives is the Anglo-Dutch Exchange, a three-day professional exchange programme with the Netherlands.
 This opportunity helps young barristers to build professional and personal relationships as well as get their foot in the door of another legal jurisdiction.